cessen/tenthash/docs/design_rationale.md

 Xoring the message length into the hash state during finalization handily distinguishes such cases, addressing that issue.

 **Second,** it protects against collisions due to the zero-sensitivity of the mixing function.
 Recall that if the hash state is all zeros, then TentHash's mixing function effectively does nothing, leaving the state all zeros.
-This means that if the hash state ever becomes all zeros then any number of all-zero blocks could be absorbed afterwards and there would be no change in the hash state.
+This means that if the hash state ever becomes all zeros then *any number of all-zero blocks* could follow and there would be no change in the hash state.
 In other words, in such a case it's not possible to distinguish how long that string of zero blocks is from just the xor-and-mix loop itself, and that in turn can create hash collisions.

-Having said that, the chances of the hash state ever becoming zero in the first place are extremely low.
-The only meaningful chance of that happening non-maliciously is someone legitimately putting TentHash's (now published) initial state at the very start of some piece of data, canceling out the hash state at the very beginning of the hashing process.
+Having said that, the chances of the hash state ever becoming all zeros in the first place are extremely low.
+The only meaningful chance of that happening non-maliciously is someone legitimately putting TentHash's (now published) initial state at the very start of some piece of data, which would cancel out the hash state at the very beginning of the hashing process.
 Outside of that, it's a 1 in 2<sup>256</sup> chance per input block, which even with an enormous number of blocks is a significantly smaller chance than an actual hash collision in a good 160-bit hash function.

 So in practice, this *probably* isn't something we actually need to protect against.

-Nevertheless, incorporating the message length distinguishes these "initial hash state as the first block of data, followed by N zero blocks" cases, which is the only way this issue could come up that isn't overwhelmingly improbable.
+Nevertheless, incorporating the message length distinguishes the "initial hash state as the first block of data, followed by N zero blocks" cases, which is the only way this issue could come up that isn't overwhelmingly improbable.

 ### Double-mixing during finalization.

 The hash state is mixed twice during finalization to fully diffuse the entire 256-bit hash state, since (as discussed in the section about rotation constants) a single call to the mixing function doesn't fully diffuse the state.

 This wouldn't be necessary if we used the entire state as the digest.
 But since TentHash truncates the state to 160 bits, full diffusion ensures that there is no bias in the final digest.
-It also has the nice benefit that client code can further truncate the digest as much as they want.
+It also has the nice benefit that client code can further truncate the digest as much as they want without any unexpected effects.

 (Aside: strictly speaking, the *input data* itself is already fully diffused after just the first finalization mixing call.
 But to ensure that the incorporated message length is also fully diffused, two calls are necessary.)